Novel Formats #1-7 A Dialogue|The Set Up|Loop|Pile Up|Crash|You Are Here|Rider

-Each installment asks the question: what happens when we come together in different social configurations, each with its own possibilities for improvisation and contact?
-Improvisation asks us to notice what we’re doing in the moment, to question learned and internalized value systems.
-We think our senses are right and true but so much is learned, habitual.
-Novel Formats aims to interrupt these patterns through novelty, risk, and real time human connection.
+In life, as in performance, we think that our senses are right and true but so much is learned, habitual.
+Novel Formats aims to interrupt these patterns through novelty, immediacy, risk, and real time human connection.

 /// /// /// /// /// /// /// ///